flatlandchurch/som-site/content/doctrines.md

 title: Doctrinal Statement
 ---

 Omaha School of Ministry is operated by [Flatland Church](https://flatlandchurch.com), a member of a cooperative fellowship of churches called the [Assemblies of God](https://ag.org/).
-The list below is something that we every church in our fellowship affirms.
+The list below is something that every church in our fellowship affirms.
 Of course, a list without an explanation can often be unhelpful, that's why we encourage you to [plan a visit](/visit) to learn more about Omaha School of Ministry and Flatland Church.

 ## Fundamental Truths